-I’ve written about the advantages of Nozbe categories before, but I’ll share a quick summary here.
+I’ve written about the advantages of using Nozbe Categories before, but I’ll share a quick summary here.

 For example, you can add the Category Calls to any task that requires you to make a call.
 You’ll probably have calls to make for tasks in different projects.

 When it comes time to make your calls, or if you have a few minutes of downtime, you can quickly pull up your Calls Category and see all your calls across different projects and make all your calls at once.

 Being able to sort tasks by Project and Category, gives you greater control of where you focus your productive energy.